Learning Encodings by Maximizing State Distinguishability: Variational Quantum Error Correction: Learning Error Correction Codes

 The underlying concept we propose is agnostic to the specific optimization method used.
 One could, for instance, employ the distinguishability loss as a reward function in a reinforcement learning framework that incrementally constructs the encoding circuit~\cite{fosel2018reinforcement,olle2024simultaneous}, or encode it into the fitness function of an evolutionary algorithm~\cite{rubinstein2001evolving,tandeitnik2024evolving}.

 In this work, for a proof-of-principle demonstration of the concept, we choose to formulate the task as a variational quantum algorithm~\cite{cerezo2021variational}.
 We first select a variational ansatz $U_{\mathrm{enc}}(\Theta)$ for the encoding unitary, with trainable parameters $\Theta$.
-Therefore, we utilize a newly developed \emph{randomized entangling ansatz}, detailed in \cref{subapp:randomized_ansatz}.
+Therefore, we utilize a newly developed \gls{rea}, which features an initial single-qubit layer, followed by randomly placed two-qubit blocks.
+An exemplary instance of such a layout is shown in \cref{fig:rea_small}.
+The motivation for this ansatz is to allow searching for well-suited shallow circuit instances by iterating over layouts with varying two-qubit placements.
+Furthermore, a \gls{rea} can easily be made hardware-efficient by restricting to two-qubit gates that allow for native realization on the hardware.
 The parameters can be optimized using either gradient-free or gradient-based optimization methods.
 We employ the quasi-Newton limited-memory BFGS (L-BFGS) algorithm~\cite{liu1989limited} due to its fast convergence for medium-sized models.
-However, this choice is not mandatory, and other optimization techniques like standard gradient descent can also be used.
-To enhance performance, in future work, one can also focus on the choice of optimal circuit architectures, using e.g.\ differentiable architecture search~\cite{zhang2022differentiable} or incrementally growing the ansatz~\cite{grimsley2019adaptive}.
+However, conceptually, other optimization techniques like standard gradient descent can also be used.
+To enhance performance, in future work, one can also focus on a more structured approach for choosing optimal circuit architectures, using e.g.\ differentiable architecture search~\cite{zhang2022differentiable} or incrementally growing the ansatz~\cite{grimsley2019adaptive}.

 \app#1#2{ \mathrel{ \setbox0=\hbox{$#1\sim$} \setbox2=\hbox{ \rlap{\hbox{$#1\propto$}} \lower1.1\ht0\box0 } \raise0.25\ht2\box2 } } \approxprop{\mathpalette\app }

 For training the parameterized encoding ansatz $U_{\mathrm{enc}}(\Theta)$, we employ the distinguishability loss as a training objective.
 As argued above, optimizing the worst-case loss directly is difficult.
 Therefore, we use the approximate average-case loss as an effective and stable proxy: